w3f/research/docs/polkadot/networking/1-overview.md

   (relating to validity) are part of Polkadot's rules, but how collation is done is chosen autonomously by the parachain.

 - Validator - these belong to the relay chain and follow Polkadot's rules.
-Some validators are also assigned to specific parachains in order to validate those chains, and then we refer to them as a "parachain validator".
+Distinct subsets of validators are also assigned to specific parachains in order to validate those chains, and then we refer to them as a "parachain validator".
 They also collate transactions submitted to the relay chain.